 One way to kill the bacteria on your cutting board is to cut a lemon in half and rub it all over the cutting surface.
 The acid in the lemon juice will kill any bacteria on the board on the spot!

-Purchasing commercial carpet cleaner to always have on hand to clean my carpets every time my niece spills her milk, or my husband tracks a bit of mud in gets to be pretty irritating.
+Purchasing a commercial carpet cleaner to always have on hand to clean my carpets every time my niece spills her milk — or my husband tracks a bit of mud in — gets to be pretty irritating.

-If you’ve ever read the labels on some of the commercial carpet cleaners, most of them suggest that you don’t get them on your skin, and if you have prolonged exposure to call the Poison Control Center.
+If you’ve ever read the labels on commercial carpet cleaners, most of them suggest that you don’t get them on your skin, and if you have prolonged exposure to call the Poison Control Center.

-This is pretty scary stuff when you think about it because if carpet cleaner is so toxic that you shouldn’t have it on your skin then maybe you don’t want it around your home.
+This is pretty scary stuff when you think about it.
+If carpet cleaner is so toxic that you shouldn’t have it on your skin then maybe you don’t want it around your home.
 Just reading one of those labels was enough to make me want to find a better way.

 In this case, you need to put equal parts white vinegar and water into a spray bottle, shake it to mix the 2 ingredients, spray it on the stain, and wait for 10 or 15 minutes.
 The next step is to take warm soapy water and a brush or sponge and clean the stained area.
 In most cases this will remove the stain.